BURIED RELICS: A STORY ABOUT THE UNEXPECTED DISCOVERY OF THE LUXOR CACHETTE

 On January 22, 1989, a group of Egyptian workers, concerned with the water rising from the ground, engaged in collecting earth samples from the grand open solar court of the 18th dynasty Pharaoh Amenhotep III, at the Luxor Temple, when they came upon a finely polished stone.

-Discovering a treasure of this magnitude this has great implications that could lend to our understanding of the metaphysical make up of man and the great mysteries.
-Could relics buried below the occult anatmoy of R.A.
-Schwaller de Lubicz’s “Temple of Man” reveal hermetic messages that if understood, would not only awaken the intellence of our hearts but provides us with the potential to accelerate the evolution of humanity?
+Discovering treasures of this magnitude have led to deepening our understanding for the metaphysical make up of man and the greater mysteries of the universe.
+Could relics buried inside the occult anatmoy of R.A.
+Schwaller de Lubicz’s “Temple of Man” reveal hermetic messages that if properly understood, may not only awaken the intellence of our hearts but also provide us with the potential to accelerate the evolution of our own humanity?

 On the next day the team returns to the site with the intention of removing the polished slab.

 Further clearance revealed inscription bearing the name of Amenhotep III on the base.
 The statue was found laying on its right side facing the West.
-(It’s interesting to note that in ancient Egypt the West is attributed to the other world or resting place of the deceased.
+(It’s interesting to note that even the Egyptologists acknowledge that the West is attributed to the resting place of the deceased.
 From a shamanic perspective we can it is associated often with the other world.
 From the symbolist point of view the west represents completion of transformation or attainment; fitting for the realized king )

 Soon after more and more parts of other statues became visible on both sides of the pit.
-Five statues were found at a three foot depth below a covering layer of small stones.
+Five statues were found about three feet below a covering layer of small stones.

-Imagine how the great British Egyptologists, such as Sir William Matthew Flinders Petrie and his protege Howard Carter never knew such precious artifacts were right under their feet.
+Consider how the great British Egyptologists, such as Sir William Matthew Flinders Petrie and his protege Howard Carter never even knew such precious ancient artifacts were right under their feet the whole time…

-The team worked for 4 months before refilling the pit in April of 1989.
+The team worked for four months before refilling the pit in April of 1989.

-My retelling of this story pales in comparison to the first-hand account told by my dear friend, the great Egyptologist, Dr. Elsayed Hegazy (pictured below overseeing the operation).
+My retelling of this story pales in comparison to the first-hand account transmitted to me by my dear friend, the great Egyptologist, Dr. Elsayed Hegazy (pictured below overseeing the operation).

 It was both – an honor and a priviledge to have Dr. Elsayed Hegazy relate his personal experience in connection to this discovery of the Luxor cachette.
-The Dr. shared his story with such enthusiam, in a way that transported us right back to the scene of the discovery, despite being in his home, in Luxor, Egypt where he hosted my wife and I for several nights.
+The Dr. shared his story with such enthusiam, in a way that transported us right back to the scene of the discovery, despite being in his beautiful home in Luxor, Egypt where he hosted my wife and I for several nights.

 The ancient artifacts extracted from this mission are now on display in the Luxor Museum in Egypt.
 You can find them in the ‘exhibition hall’ section specifically set up for the Luxor cachette.